Balaka streptostachys

 Balaka streptostachys is a critically endangered species of flowering plant in the family Arecaceae.
 It is found only in Fiji.
 It grows to a height of 4 to 7 m and 10 cm in diameter.
 It is distinct from the other Balaka species because of the twists in its rachilla.

 The only known population of this palm is in a stand of approximately 50 trees, on the northern foothills of Mt.
-Sorolevu on Vanau Levu.
+Sorolevu on Vanua Levu.

 It was first described by D. Fuller & John Leslie Dowe in 1999.